 - For which topics does the influencer hold sway?

-- In which online communities (e.g. social channels and topics) is the influencer active?
+- In which online communities (e.g. social channels, topics, and instagram demographics) is the influencer active?

 - Which influencers are best positioned to bridge communities?